drone/docs/content/server/provider/github.md

 * __DRONE_SERVER_HOST__
   : Required string value provides your external hostname or IP address.
 If using an IP address you may include the port.
 For example `drone.company.com`.
 * __DRONE_SERVER_PROTO__
   : Required string value provides your external protocol scheme.
 This value should be set to http or https.
-This field defaults to https if you configure ssl or acme. _This value should be set to `https` if you deploy Drone behind a load balencer or reverse proxy with SSL termination._
+This field defaults to https if you configure ssl or acme. _This value should be set to `https` if you deploy Drone behind a load balancer or reverse proxy with SSL termination._

 # Start the Server